hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/karma-yoga/008_each_is_great.md

-In the Hindu system of morality we find that this fact has been recognised from very ancient times; and in their scriptures and books on ethics different rules are laid down for the different classes of men — the householder, the Sannyâsin (the man who has renounced the world), and the student.
+In the Hindu system of morality we find that this fact has been recognised from very ancient times; and in their scriptures and books on ethics different rules are laid down for the different classes of men — the householder, the Sannyāsin (the man who has renounced the world), and the student.

 The life of every individual, according to the Hindu scriptures, has its